pcrease/latlngtotimezone/README.md

 latlngtotimezone
 ================

-a simple java library that allows a latitude, longitude coordinates to be translated to a java offset in hours.
+A simple java library that allows a latitude, longitude coordinates to be translated to a java offset in hours.
 The library is released under an MIT License.

 The API consists of a single object class that can be used to search for the time zone string or the offset in hours using a pair of WGS84 latitude, longitude coordinates.
 Example :